 Looking for the perfect 2 Days in Rome Itinerary?
-In this comprehensive guide I’ll outline exactly what to see & do when visiting Rome for 2 days.
+In this comprehensive Rome in 2 days itinerary guide, I’ll outline exactly what to see & do when visiting Rome for 2 days.
 Let’s go!

 If you’re spending the weekend in Rome and only have two days to see the ‘Eternal’ city, it’s understandable that you might be feeling a bit overwhelmed.
 To help take some of the stress of planning a vacation off your shoulders, we’ve put together this ultimate Rome 2 Day Itinerary, so you can still see all the top attractions during your visit.

 Although it can be a challenge to see Rome in 48 hours, it’s still manageable with a bit of careful planning.
-Read on to learn the basics about travel to Rome and what you absolutely cannot miss on your vacation to Rome.
+Read on to learn the basics about travel to Rome and what you absolutely cannot miss on your vacation to Rome, the ultimate European bucket list destination!

 How to Get to Rome: Rome Itinerary 2 Days